ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 [^commit]: I could have also specified `"branch": "fd9181395e13652d2b3dc942ac1bf807e9564c25"`

-When users installed {renv} from The Carpentries R-universe, they would get version 0.17.0-38 until Kevin pushed the bugfix to CRAN.
+When users installed renv from The Carpentries R-universe, they would get version 0.17.0-38 until Kevin pushed the bugfix to CRAN.
 Note that Kevin was very diligent about bumping the development version number and adding a tag to every fix, but this would still work as long as the developer used _any form of development version_ on GitHub.

 The reason this works is because of the same reason that we can serve binaries before they are built on CRAN: `install.packages()` will always look for the latest version of a package and install that if a binary is available.